vkoprivica/Cisco/Cisco_Multi_Interface_Config/README.md

 # Cisco Multi Interface CLI Configuration Build

-Purpose of the script is to help quickly build CLI configuration for multiple Cisco Interfaces that are scope of different ranges.
-Prior to running the script, user should save multiple lines of text that contains interface names into the data/input_interfaces.txt file.
-Also, user should specify desired interface configuration into /data/desired_config.txt and run script.
-Once done, script will export parsed proposed interface configuration into /data/output.txt file.
+The purpose of the script is to help quickly build CLI configuration for multiple Cisco Interfaces that are in scope of different interface ranges.
+Prior to running the script, the user should save multiple lines of text that contain interface names into the data/input_interfaces.txt file.
+Also, the user should specify desired interface configuration into /data/desired_config.txt and run the script.
+Once done, the script will export parsed proposed interface configuration into /data/output.txt file.

 ### Prerequisites